 Whether you’re 16, 60 or 116, you can attend the College of Charleston!

 - If you're 21 years old or older, you are considered an adult student.
-You can apply either as a degree-seeking student, or a non-degree student.
+You may apply either as a degree-seeking student, or a non-degree student.

 - Dual enrollment student (taking College of Charleston course while still in high school).

 - If you are enrolled at another college or university, but would like to take classes at the College of Charleston, you are considered a visiting student.

 - If you are 60 or older and a resident of South Carolina, you may register for classes as a senior citizen for a nominal fee.

 - If you would like to take a class but are not pursuing a degree at this time, you may register as a non-degree student.
 The non-degree quick information sheet can be found here.